 The Visualization, Digital Studies, and Literary History

 What new forms of knowing and expression are made possible by the digitization of culture?
 What does visualization and design mean in a digital humanities context?
 These questions open a reflection on the methods and outcomes of DH.
 I am eager to see how the creation and curation of data has been reconceived by the humanities.
 I am searching for new forms of interface and experience of cultural objects that are made possible by digital technology.
 From the sociology to the materiality of texts, and from cultural criticism to modeling data, the collection of texts below show how a heightened sensitivity to the affordances of digital media provide new approaches towards creating and sharing knowledge about culture and society.
-Despite the wide variety of texts and different disciplines from which this material has been drawn, a few common threads of analysis emerge: firstly, how we think and how we express our thought have become deeply circumscribed by the possibilities of digital media.
+Despite the wide variety of texts and different disciplines from which this material has been drawn, a few common threads of analysis emerge: firstly, how we think and how we express our thought have become deeply circumscribed within the possibilities of digital media.
 That being said, the possibilities of digital media seem to change and expand with every passing software update, and so there is much that is yet to be determined in the future of DH.
 Secondly, how we choose to organize and represent information has a direct bearing on the ways in which it will be read, and so the matter of aesthetics and design becomes central to digital humanist inquiry.
-Thirdly, the power of the image, graphic, visual, or pictoral representation in suggesting new relations or patterns is very alluring, what Drucker calls their “representational force” which means that visuals and graphics must be made and read with elevated attention to their underlying set of assumptions and rhetoric.
-Ultimately, the works collected below serve as useful points of departure for thinking about various practices that bridge the subjective, affective, and experiential ways of knowing championed by the humanities with the networked and quantitative practices enabled by digital media, with a particular attention towards the role of visualization.
+Thirdly, the power of the image, graphic, visual, or pictorial representation in suggesting new relations or patterns is very alluring, this is what Drucker calls their “representational force,” which means that visuals and graphics must be made and read with elevated attention to their underlying set of assumptions and rhetoric.
+Ultimately, the works collected below serve as useful points of departure for thinking about various practices in visualization and design that bridge the subjective, affective, and experiential ways of knowing championed by the humanities with the networked and quantitative practices enabled by digital media.

 Cordell, Ryan.
 “Reprinting, Circulation, and the Network Author in Antebellum Newspapers.”
 American Literary History, vol. 27, no. 3, Aug.
 2015, pp. 417–45.